MKIRAHMET/Hackintosh-Medion-Akoya-S6446/README.md

 ## ⚠️ Known Issues

 - Shutdown doesn’t fully power off: the OS shuts down, but you must **hold the power button for ~5 seconds** to turn off completely.
-- (Leave room for additional issues as needed.)

 ---